 Graduate programs in a university have a variety of different goals.
 Some professional departments teach students skills that are directly applicable to specific jobs.
 Other departments are more focused on helping individuals understand themselves, other people and the world around them.
-This program allows students to plan a program to meet specific goals-whether they are specific jobrelated skills, a better understanding of the world around them, or for their own personal development.
+This program allows students to plan a program to meet specific goals-whether those are specific job-related skills, a better understanding of the world around them, or for their own personal development.